 We keep harping on about how important it is to promote your social media campaigns to get people to use your hashtags.
-Well, here are 21 methods for promoting your social media campaign — online and offline, paid and unpaid — which you can use to let people know about your hashtag.
+Well, here are 21 social media campaign promotion ideas — online and offline, paid and unpaid — which you can use to let people know about your hashtag.

 1) Create a microsite for your campaign

 A dedicated landing page or microsite for your campaign is the perfect place to explain what your campaign is about, why you want people to use your hashtag and what they can gain from using it.
 Create a simple one-pager to explain the basics, ask for user-generated content and show off posts with an embedded social media wall.
 Make sure your campaign page is mobile-friendly, so you can easily link to it from anywhere.

 2) Add notification bars, popups, etc. to your Website